Swift

 1. Determine the correct installation method and give me the **exact commands** (SPM / Xcode UI) using the package information below, pinning the dependency to the **latest stable release** from the repository (not an assumed old version).

-2. Tell me **exactly which files and functions** to edit (e.g. `AppDelegate`, `SceneDelegate`, `@main` SwiftUI app) and propose ready-to-paste code that includes the Appstack `configure` call and any required imports, based on the snippets below.
+2. Tell me **exactly which files and functions** to edit (e.g. `AppDelegate` or the `@main` SwiftUI app) and propose ready-to-paste code that includes the Appstack `configure` call and any required imports, based on the snippets below.

 3. Before finalizing, restate the full checklist of steps you applied (install, configure, permissions, events) so I can confirm everything from the docs is covered.